FlorinBD/aa-mirror-rs/contrib/readme.txt

 implement night/day switch for sensor_channel with:  "adb shell cmd uimode night yes" signal all tasks that must be finished in a clean way
 done: implement media ack sliding window using tokio::sync::Semaphore;
-solve ADB connection when dev state is STALE, is connected but not REACHABLE in STA mode dhcp is not providing host name
+done: solve ADB connection when dev state is STALE, is connected but not REACHABLE in STA mode dhcp is not providing host name

 NOTES: